Diet and cancer: the evidence

 On this page

-- An unhealthy diet can increase the risk of cancer
+- A healthy diet can reduce the risk of cancer

 - Fruit and vegetables may reduce the risk of many cancers